By Ed Han

 Whatever the case, sooner or later you’re going to need a job.
 And not just any job -- the kind of job your education was supposed to help you get, that you spent the past few years making sure you could get.

-Now, those who’ve been in the workforce for a while can make use of their networks -- but you don’t have much of one…yet.
+Now, those who’ve been in the workforce for a while can make use of their networks.

-It isn’t Snapchat, YouTube, or Instagram.
+It isn’t Snapchat, Twitter, or Instagram.
 In fact, LinkedIn is pretty much in a class by itself when it comes to social media that’s work-related.
-It was designed to facilitate professional networking and it’s so good at it, there are de facto no rivals.
+It was designed to facilitate professional networking, and it is so good at professional networking that there are no real rivals.

 LinkedIn is useful to you because being on it will help you find a job.
 There are a few reasons for this: